tessercat/daoistic-book/daodejing/40/english.md

-Backward is how Dao moves forward.
+Backward is the way forward.
-Failing is how Dao succeeds.
+Failure is the road to success.

-Society exists for a reason.
+People do things for a reason.
-Something comes from nothing.
+The reason is that something is missing.